knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="adddiscounttocart"></a>
 # **AddDiscountToCart**
-> void AddDiscountToCart (string id, ModelSkuRequest skuRequest)
+> void AddDiscountToCart (string id, SkuRequest skuRequest)

 Adds a discount coupon to the cart